buape/kiaimc/README.md

 This plugin uses [DiscordSRV](https://modrinth.com/plugin/discordsrv) as the linking system between your Minecraft server and Discord server, so make sure that you have it installed and setup using the `linking.yml` file in DiscordSRV's configuration, and have a chat channel set within Discord.

 You can use the `global` channel you setup in DiscordSRV to add any multipliers or blacklists to in-game chat.
 User and role blacklists will be applied based on the Minecraft player's linked Discord account.

+## Installation

+Installation of KiaiMC is simple.
+Drop the .jar file into your server's plugins folder, and restart the server.
+A config.yml file will be generated, and you can place an API token in there.

+You can get a token to use for your application by joining [our support server](https://go.buape.com/discord) and posting in the #kiai-support channel there.
+We are working on a web dashboard to make this process automated, but in the meantime, you will need to provide the following:

+- A unique ID (typically your bot's ID)
+- An application name